 Once a month or so, the Secular Pro-Life blog features a short interview with a pro-life atheist.
+(See the full series of interviews here.)
 Although Secular Pro-Life is not exclusively for atheists, historically atheists have played a key role in the organization.
 As atheists become more prominent in the pro-life movement generally, we’re excited for the opportunity to share their stories.
 This month, we welcome Ron C.!

 How did you arrive at the anti-abortion position?

 I was seven years old in 1973 and Roe v.
 Wade was a news story I was hearing about on TV news when my parents watched.
 I don’t recall my parents ever saying anything about it but, I do remember thinking about it on my own.
 Because I was the youngest of four siblings, my Mom always called me her “baby” and the topic of abortion was about killing babies, so I always saw the issue from the baby’s point of view.

 I sometimes say “being Pro-Life is in my DNA” and that’s the way I feel because there was never a time when I failed to comprehend that from the very beginning of life at conception, that’s YOU, the person you are, always have been and always will be comes into existence in that moment.
 Even when you’re too young to know anything at all, in the first minute of your existence, that’s you.